yungyuc/nsdhw_24au/project/cfmc30/README.rst

 FDCP will be valuable in fieds where DCT is used extensively:

-* Image compression and compression
+* Image processing and compression
+* Audio processing and compression

 System Architecture
 ===================